All Episodes

 We're going to talk about that coming up a bit later when we'll welcome in the chairman and CEO of General Motors, Rick Wagner.

-We're gonna talk about all of that.
+We're going to talk about all of that.

-I want to get your feelings, your temperature on something that's been talked about now for years, but it seems that this year more and more people are responding and reacting to what appears to be a movement to do away with Christmas.
+But it seems that this year, more and more people are responding and reacting to what appears to be a movement to do away with Christmas.

-Now it started how long ago did we see X Mess instead of having Christ and Christmas?
+Now, it started how long ago did we see X-Mess instead of having Christ and Christmas?

-This was a that was a long time ago.
+That was a long time ago.

-But to get to the point now where we have holiday trees instead of Christmas trees and things like that, uh Christmas is a federal holiday.
+But to get to the point now where we have holiday trees instead of Christmas trees and things like that, Christmas is a federal holiday.

-It was signed into law by President U.S. Grant, and yet we're living in a time where some retail outlets won't even say Merry Christmas.
+And yet we're living in a time where some retail outlets won't even say Merry Christmas.

-There's a a war on Christmas, which happens to be actually the title of a book by John Gibson.
+There's a war on Christmas, which happens to be actually the title of a book by John Gibson.

-In that he says, among other things, in Illinois, state government workers were forbidden from saying the words Merry Christmas while at work.
+In that, he says, among other things, in Illinois, state government workers were forbidden from saying the words Merry Christmas while at work.

 In Rhode Island, local officials banned Christians from participating in a public project to decorate the lawn of City Hall.